Potato (production company)

-Potato is a British television production company.
-It is a subsidiary of ITV Studios, established in March 2013.
+Potato was a British television production company.
+It was a subsidiary of ITV Studios, established in March 2013.
+The company produced TV shows such as The Chase, Ninja Warrior UK and CelebAbility.

-Potato produces TV shows such as The Chase, Ninja Warrior UK and CelebAbility.
+In October 2025, ITV officially announced that Potato would cease to exist and be folded into a newly formed ITV Studios division.
+The label would also inherit the catalogue of its former sister company 12 Yard.
+The label was launched as Bright Entertainment in January 2026.